• Skip to primary navigation

 Mediterranean Quinoa Casserole in a casserole dish

-Store any leftovers in the fridge in an airtight container for 3-4 days.
-They taste great for lunch the next day!
+Refrigerate any leftovers in a covered container for 3-4 days.
+They taste great reheated for lunch the next day!

 Tap stars to rate!